• Home

 1. Initiation

-In this stage, the business identifies all the potential threats for its business which might affect it.
+In this stage, the business identifies all the potential threats to its business that might affect it.
 Apart from that, the business also researches what steps to take to handle the threats.

 2. Reconstitution